EMDR Therapy

 What is EMDR?

-EMDR (Eye Movement Desensitisation and Reprocessing) is a comprehensive psychotherapy designed to help your brain process distressing memories and negative experiences.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a comprehensive and action-based psychotherapy designed to help you process distressing memories and experiences.

-Rather than relying only on talking, EMDR helps you to connect physical sensations with beliefs, feelings, and memories, unlocking your nervous system’s natural capacity to heal and resolve emotional distress.
+Rather than relying only on talking, EMDR helps you to connect physical sensations with beliefs, feelings, and memories, unlocking your natural capacity to heal and resolve emotional distress.

 EMDR is an evidence-based therapy recognised internationally.
 It’s recommended by the NHS, the National Institute for Clinical Excellence (NICE), and the World Health Organisation (WHO).